 Lorex Night Vision Information

-If you always see black and white, but are expecting color, you may be disappointed!
-The problem is that the camera isn’t getting enough light.
+If you always see black and white, but are expecting color, the issue is probably just a matter of light.
+In almost every case, the problem is that the camera isn’t getting enough light.
 You should reinstall it somewhere else in order to get better picture quality.

 A Different Lorex Wireless Camera Problem?

-Comment below with your Lorex home security system problem and we’ll do our best to help you out with some solid advice, or point you in the right direction.
+Is the issue you’re having not covered above?
+The following two videos may help.
+If not, feel free to comment below with your Lorex home security system problem and we’ll do our best to help you out or point you in the right direction.

 Need to buy a Lorex Wireless Camera Home Security System?

 Or, you can see all the Lorex home security systems on Amazon.